Definition

 Spain: Royal Decree-Law 7/2026 Adopts Energy, Tax and Industrial Decarbonisation Measures in Response to the Middle East Crisis

-Spain has enacted Royal Decree-Law 7/2026, a €5 billion emergency package extending energy tax cuts and industrial subsidies through 2026 to mitigate Middle East crisis impacts.
-Businesses should leverage new decarbonisation funding (FIDI) and streamlined renewables permitting while preparing for stricter grid-access rules and mandatory sustainable mobility planning.
+Spain has enacted a €5 billion emergency package extending energy tax cuts and industrial subsidies through 2026 to mitigate energy price volatility.
+Industrial operators should leverage new decarbonisation funding and streamlined permitting while preparing for stricter grid-access rules and mandatory sustainable mobility planning.

 UK CMA Launches Market Study Into Domestic Heating Oil Retail Supply